Ilex guayusa: History

-Shuar: wayus, wais

 Uses

-Leaves of Ilex guayusa are used to make an infusion, especially in Ecuador, Peru and Colombia.
+Leaves of Ilex guayusa are used to make an infusion, especially by the peoples of the Amazon basin, particularly in Ecuador, Peru and Colombia.
 After harvest, leaves are dried, which allows flavor to develop.
+In the three aforementioned countries, guayusa is also used in the preparation of artisanal alcoholic drinks.

+The Kichwa people cultivate the plant in horticultural plots (called chakras) and use it as a daily drink.
+Guayusa is also consumed at parties and local festivals as a social drink which promotes conviviality (convivencia in Spanish), which improves affectivity, and close relationships among families and friends.
+The Kichwa usually boil guayusa in a pot and the infusion is served in gourds.
+Guayusa drinking is often accompanied by stories, dream interpretations and light work (like the weaving of nets).
+It can also be part of certain rituals.
+Guayusa is also used as a medicine and remedy, usually combined with ginger, lime juice, or sugar cane liquor.

 Jivaroan peoples in Ecuador and Peru also prepare a drink from the leaves to be drunk in large amounts during pre-dawn ceremonies that involve the vomiting of the excess drink to wash out the stomach and small intestine and avoid absorbing too much caffeine.
+The Awajún people of northern Peru use guayusa in a similar fashion to that of the Jivaroans.

 A ritual use by the Quechua people involves drinking guayusa infusion to have foretelling dreams for successful hunting expeditions.

-Guayusa is also consumed at parties and local festivals as a social drink, especially by the Kichua people in Ecuador.

-In the three aforementioned countries, guayusa is used in the preparation of artisanal alcoholic drinks.
+Guayusa is also drunk by the mestizo and white populations of Ecuador.
+It has recently begun to be sold internationally, and is drunk by some individuals in the Western world as a caffeinated drink which can serve as an alternative to coffee and tea.
+It has been promoted in western media sources as a stimulant with high antioxidant and polyphenol content.

 Chemical composition

 Guayusa leaves contain caffeine (1.73–3.48 %), theobromine and other dimethylxanthines (among them paraxanthine and theophylline).
 Guayusa leaves also contain L-theanine, gallic acid, guanidine, isobutyric acid, nicotinic acid, ascorbic acid, riboflavin, choline, pyridoxine, triterpenes, chlorogenic acid and sugars among other compounds.